 1(a) The program identifies one or more individuals responsible for supporting implementing the APA in accordance with implementation requirements.

-1(b) If the APA requires a video, the program places candidates only in fieldwork placements where the candidate is able to his/her administration activities.
-The program assures that each school or district where the candidate is placed has a video policy in place.
-The program requires candidates to affirm that the candidate has followed all applicable video policies for the APA task requiring a video, and maintains records of this affirmation for a full accreditation cycle.
+1(b) If the APA requires a video or other media evidence, the program places candidates only in fieldwork placements where the candidate is able to record his/her administration activities.
+The program assures that each school or district where the candidate is placed has a video or media recording policy in place.
+The program requires candidates to affirm that the candidate has followed all applicable video or media policies for the APA task requiring a video or other media evidence, and maintains records of this affirmation for a full accreditation cycle.

 1(c) lf the program participates in the local scoring option provided by the model sponsor, the program coordinates with the model sponsor to identify the local assessors who would be used to score APA responses from the program’s candidates.